A low-pressure approach to daily wellness

 Decide on dinner by noon

-Add one high protein snack today
+Add one high-protein snack today

 Take a 10-minute walk after lunch